eraysahin06/CPlusPlusArrayCalculator/README.md

 5. even values
 6. odd values

-it has the ability to:
+It has the ability to:

 1. display all values inside the new array
 2. search index by value